 Epilogue

-The eastern sea shore opposite to the Ramanathaswamy Temple is Agni Theertham.
-Agni Theertham is considered to be the primary sea shore associated with the temple.
+Among these sacred sites, the eastern seashore located opposite the Ramanathaswamy Temple is known as Agni Theertham.
+Significantly, Agni Theertham is regarded as the primary and most important sea shore associated with the temple.

 Discover the Spiritual Significance of Agni Theertham